Black Death in Sweden

 The Black Death (Swedish: digerdöden, 'The Great Death') was present in Sweden between 1350 and 1351.
 It was a major catastrophe which was said to have killed a third of the population, and Sweden was not to recover fully for three hundred years.

 The Black Death in Sweden is only mentioned directly in few contemporary documents; in a letter from the king, in a sermon by Saint Bridget of Sweden, in a letter from the city council in Visby to their colleagues in Lübeck, and in a letter from the Pope, replying to a letter from the Swedish king.
 There is, however, indirect contemporary information, as well as later descriptions of it.

 Background

 Sweden in the mid-14th century

 At this point in time, Sweden was in a personal union with Norway under the same king, Magnus Eriksson.
+Scania was also part of the Swedish kingdom at this time.
 In 1348, the king had conducted a crusade against the Orthodox Russians in the border of Finland, and conducted another in 1350, the year of the plague.
 Sweden was a nation progressing in many ways: the first national law constitutions, the Magnus Erikssons landslag and the Stadslagen, was introduced during this period.